Functional vs. Normal Blood Test Ranges

 Quick Answer

 A functional medicine approach evaluates laboratory markers within narrower evidence-informed ranges associated with favourable physiological outcomes.
-When symptoms such as fatigue, brain fog, or hormonal imbalance persist despite “normal” results, patterns across multiple markers—rather than isolated values—may provide clinically meaningful insight (4–6).
+When symptoms such as fatigue, brain fog, or hormonal imbalance persist despite “normal” results, patterns across multiple markers — rather than isolated values — may provide clinically meaningful insight (4-6).

-Core Concept: How Reference Ranges Are Calculated
+How Reference Ranges Are Calculated

-Solution/Test: A Functional Interpretation Model
+A Functional Interpretation Model

 Thyroid Pattern Analysis

-Iron & Fatigue Correlation
+Iron and Fatigue Correlation

-Methylation & Nutrient Cofactors
+Methylation and Nutrient Cofactors

-Metabolic & Mitochondrial Markers
+Metabolic and Mitochondrial Markers

 This systems-based framework prioritises pattern recognition over binary cut-off interpretation.